A note on UFD: Introduction

-Here, $\cl(-)$ means the divisor class group of $(-)$.
-The book \cite{f} talks about this.
-According to these examples, we force to put some additional assumptions.
-In this regard, we present an elementary proof of:
+Here, $\cl(-)$ denotes the divisor class group.
+See \cite{f} for more background on this topic.
+These examples demonstrate that additional assumptions may be necessary.
+In this direction, we present an elementary proof of the following observation:

-\begin{observation}(Dao) Let $(S, \fn)$ be an equicharacteristic or unramified regular local ring and of dimension four.
-Let $R$ be such that $\widehat{R} = S/(f)$ for some $f\in\fn$.
-If $R$ is almost factorial with isolated singularity, then $R$ is $\UFD$. \end{observation}
+\begin{observation}[Dao] Let $(S, \fn)$ be an equicharacteristic or unramified regular local ring of dimension $4$.
+Let $R$ be such that $\widehat{R} \cong S/(f)$ for some $f \in \fn$.
+If $R$ has an isolated singularity and is almost factorial, then $R$ is a $\UFD$. \end{observation}

-The proof uses some easy properties of local cohomology modules.
-This enables us to reprove the mentioned theorem of Auslander-Buchsbaum (see \S3).
-Our next goal is to understand the following amazing problem of Samuel: \begin{problem} Let $R$ be a $d$-dimensional Cohen-Macaulay ring with isolated singularity and $d>3$.
-When is $R$ $\UFD$? \end{problem}
+The proof presented here, uses basic properties of local cohomology, which also allow us to reprove the Auslander–Buchsbaum theorem mentioned above (see \S3).
+Our next goal is to understand Samuel’s intriguing problem: